Political Website Design: Tips and Examples for Campaigns

 This feature can be invaluable for generating more engagement between your site and social media profiles, perfect for showing the community the buzz that your campaign is generating.

-Donations fuel your campaign, and giving should be as easy for your supporters as possible.
-Navigating to a third-party page for donation payments can scare away potential donors as they become unsure who they are really giving their money to if the URL suddenly changes.
+Donations fuel your campaign, and giving should be as easy as possible for your supporters.
+Navigating to a third-party page for donation payments can scare away potential donors as they become unsure about who they are really giving their money to if the URL suddenly changes.

 Integrate payment forms into your website and encourage more donations while also keeping visitors on your website to engage with other features and content.